 - Meet general admission criteria for the MA in FCS

-1. As early as possible in the academic junior year, contact Dr. Karen Blaisure (September – June) or Dr. Richard Zinser (July – August) to discuss this AGDP option and review the requirements, timelines, and application procedures.
+1. As early as possible in the academic junior year or before, contact Dr. Karen Blaisure (September – April) or Dr. Suzan Ayers (May – August) to discuss this AGDP option and review the requirements, timelines, and application procedures.